-- As a rule of thumb force yourself to ask one more question before offering a solutions or sharing a benefit.
+- As a rule of thumb, force yourself to ask one more question before offering solutions or sharing a benefit.

-- Become an expert at asking questions that lead you to problems, goals, needs or pain.
+- Become an expert at asking questions leading to problems, goals, needs, or pain.

 Practice patient urgency

-- It is your responsibility to keep the ball moving and at the same time being patient if they are not ready to move.
+- It is your responsibility to keep the ball moving and, at the same time, be patient if they are not ready to move.

-- The better you are at identifying true needs, goals and problems the higher you will remain on a priority list.
+- The better you identify true needs, goals, and problems, the higher you will remain on a priority list.

-- The more urgent your are with your High Pay-off Activity the easier it becomes to be patient with client choices.
+- The more urgent you are with your High Pay-off Activity, the easier it becomes to be patient with client choices.